 Schlieren

-The well-known experimental factory Stahl-&Traumfabrik AG, with its carpentry, locksmith workshop, and craft know-how pool, has been an established venue in Zurich since the 1990s.
-In its early days in Zurich-Altstetten, readings, concerts, cultural events of all kinds, and lively celebrations took place among film sets, furniture designs, construction experiments, sculptures, and material archives.
+The experimental factory Stahl- & Traumfabrik AG — with its carpentry, locksmith workshop, and shared pool of craft expertise — has been a fixture of Zurich’s productive and cultural landscape since the 1990s.
+In its early years in Zurich-Altstetten, readings, concerts, and cultural events of all kinds unfolded amid film sets, furniture prototypes, construction experiments, sculptures, and material archives.

-Since 2020, production has taken place in the protected former drying plant in Schlieren at Bernstrasse 29, with the desire to drive this culture here.
-In collaboration with Pfeffermint AG and Architecture Land Initiative, a project was initiated to open this space to other companies, practices, creative workers, craftswo.men, and production facilities.
-The aim is to develop a place in synergy with its productive environment that simultaneously resonates with the rapid transformation of its surroundings.
+Since 2020, production has relocated to the protected former drying plant at Bernstrasse 29 in Schlieren, carrying with it the ambition to cultivate this same culture in a new setting.
+In collaboration with Pfeffermint AG and Architecture Land Initiative, a project was initiated to open the site to other companies, practices, creative workers, craftspeople, and production facilities.
+The aim is to develop a place that grows in synergy with its productive environment — while engaging meaningfully with the rapid transformation of its surroundings.

 Printing session November 2023, Schlieren Howl, Architecture Land Initiative with Stahl-& Traumfabrik and Pfeffermint AG, November 2023